 This is the camera that every serious Fujifilm camera user needs.
 No questions asked.

 The Fujifilm X Pro 2 wins the Phoblographer’s Editor’s Choice award and 5 out of 5 stars.
 And that isn’t because Fujifilm is a sponsor which I will fully declare, but because I genuinely believe in this product.
-I encourage you to check out Amazon’s listings for the current prices.
+I encourage you to check out Adorama’s listings for the current prices.

 Recommended Lenses and Accessories